simonzg/docs/source/meterify.eth.accounts.html.md

     meterify.eth.accounts.hashMessage(message);
 ```

-Hashes the given message to be passed :ref:`meterify.eth.accounts.recover() <accounts-recover>` function.
+Hashes the given message to be passed [`meterify.eth.accounts.recover()`] (meterify.eth.html#accounts-recover) function.
 The data  will be UTF-8 HEX decoded and enveloped as follows: `"\x19Ethereum Signed Message:\n" + message.length + message` and hashed using keccak256.

 > Example